×

 Photo by Samantha Davis.
 Southwest Minnesota State University's Peyton Blandin sets up the offense in the second half against University of Minnesota Crookston Saturday night at the R/A Facility in Marshall.
 Blandin finished with 14 points in the Mustangs' 88-74 comeback victory.

 “I think we learned that we can be special and we are special.
 If we keep going and fight, we can pull out a win and we can pull out at the end of games,” Stoltzman said.
 “We struggled early on, which is OK.
-Basketball is a game of ups-and-downs, so it’s fun to have to get back into it.
+Basketball is a game of ups and downs, so it’s fun to have to get back into it.
 It wasn’t the best start, but we definitely picked it up at the end and finished well.”

-To pair with Stoltzman, who also dished a game-high eight assists, Audrey Swanson finished with a 19-point, 15 rebound double-double.
+To pair with Stoltzman, who also dished a game-high eight assists, Audrey Swanson finished with a 19-point, 15-rebound double-double.
 Natalie Nielsen followed with 16 points on 8 of 11 field goal shooting with nine rebounds, and Peyton Blandin tallied another 14 points.

 The Mustangs finished the night with a 49% field goal shooting mark, and 30% from the 3-point line.
 The Golden Eagles shot at 46-36% marks.